 But that's not all.
 While our earth is rotating 1,000 miles per hour, it is also orbiting the sun at around 67,000 miles per hour.
 At the same time, the earth, the sun, and our entire solar system is circling around the center of the Milky Way galaxy at about 450,000 miles per hour!
-Plus, it is estimated that there are over 100 billion galaxies or more!
-Absolutely incomprehensible!
+Plus, it is estimated that there are over 100 billion galaxies or more!xvi Absolutely incomprehensible!

 Our God spoke all of this into being with just the power of His voice (Genesis 1).
-When we feel overwhelmed by anything in this brief, temporary life on earth, let's shift our focus to the power and majesty of the God who has called each one of us "out of darkness into His marvelous light" (I Peter 2:9).

-As we intercede today, let's remind ourselves we can entrust every detail of our lives to the One who not only calls all the stars by name (Psalm 147:4), but who numbers every hair on our head (Luke 12:7).
+When we feel overwhelmed by anything in this brief, temporary life on earth, let's shift our focus to the power and majesty of the God who has called us out of darkness into His marvelous light.
+As we intercede, we can entrust every detail of our lives to the One who not only calls all the stars by name (Psalm 147:4), but who numbers every hair on our head (Luke 12:7).
 Incomprehensible indeed.